cloud-native-toolkit/site-developer-guide/docs/adopting/use-cases/storefront/storefront.md

 [Cloud native toolkit - StoreFront Quarkus version](https://cloudnativereference.dev/deployments/cntk-quarkus)

-To get an idea, here is a view of a completed and successful pipelinerun for all the microservices.
+To get an idea, here is a view of a completed and successful pipeline runs for all the microservices.

 ![Pipeline run](images/sf_pipelines.png)